UnioGame/unigame.leoecs.proto.features/States/README.md

 ## ECS States

 - StateComponent - component with current state id
-- ChangeStateSelfRequest - request to change state for entity if this action is allowed when StateChangedSelfEvent is fired on the entity
+- SetStateSelfRequest - request to change state for entity